Feb 20th, 2014

 “Therapy” is the ninth studio album by funk & soul veterans The New Mastersounds, now multi-national but originally from Leeds/England.
 With a new perspective in sound and vision, Eddie Roberts (guitar), Simon Allen (drums), Joe Tatton (keyboards) and Pete Shand (bass) recorded 12 fresh tracks in Denver/Colorado, aiming for a forward thinking sound mixing vintage funk with raw soul, smart jazz and original disco.

 On “Therapy”, a couple of new faces are being introduced by The New Mastersounds.
-“I met Kim Dawson on Jam Cruise last year when she performed as part of my ‘super jam’.
-We didn’t have time to get to know each other at that point, but subsequently through various shows and social situations in Denver, where she lives, we got to know each other well and I felt that she understood and shared my vision of music.
-“I Want You To Stay” was a lyrical sketch I had and she helped and co-wrote with me to make some sense of what I was trying to say.
-“Soul Sista” was a poem she had written recently and, as the backing track was inspired by the Lyn Collins/James Brown track … I thought her message was a very appropriate fit.
-Ryan Zoidis has been a friend for a few years through festivals and musical collaborations performing with Lettuce.
-When “Slow Down” called for a Maceo-esque solo he was the obvious choice and nailed it!”
+Kim Dawson sings on and co-wrote “I Want You To Stay” and also sings what was originally a poem she had written on “Soul Sista”, a track inspired by the Lyn Collins/James Brown track.
+Ryan Zoidis has been a friend of the band for a few years through festivals and musical collaborations performing with Lettuce.
+When “Slow Down” called for a Maceo-esque solo he was the obvious choice.

 “Therapy” is out March 14th on CD / LP / Digital via Légère Recordings